diffused/docker-putio/README.md

 This image is a debian jessie image with php cli support.
 Library uses for putio is https://github.com/nicoSWD/put.io-api-v2 The script download all files from putio with the same directories.
 If there is no files on putio it removes everything in the directory.
 Then if a rsync server has been configured, it will sync the directory.
 If you don't use rsync, just mount /root/download/ directory.
+You will need an oauth token access; the process is described by https://put.io/v2/docs/gettingstarted.html

 # Use